A potential disaster flows under the streets of Queens, alarming some community members into action.

 Councilmember Jimmy Van Bramer joined local residents on February 15 to address concerns about pipeline safety and call for action against negligence that undermines the security of the entire city.

-Van Bramer cited three national incidents concerning pipeline explosions in the past month that proved tragic and deadly.
+Van Bramer sighted three national incidents concerning pipeline explosions in the past month that proved tragic and deadly.
 Explosions in Philadelphia, Hanoverton and, most recently Allentown, PA raised the concerns of lawmakers.

 In light of these incidents, U.S. Senators Jay Rockefeller and Frank Lautenberg introduced federal legislation that would tighten pipeline safety requirements – but Van Bramer believes such legislation is sorely needed on a local level.